Solid Wall Insulation

 If your home was built before the 1920s, it almost certainly has solid walls with no cavity to fill.
 Solid wall insulation — applied internally or externally — can dramatically reduce heat loss, but it is a bigger job than cavity wall insulation and typically more expensive.

-Eligible households can get solid wall insulation funded through the ECO4 scheme, significantly reducing or eliminating the cost.
+Eligible households can get solid wall insulation funded through the Great British Insulation Scheme (GBIS) and the Warm Homes: Local Grant, significantly reducing or eliminating the cost.

 ~45%